modernice/goes/projection/README.md

     // Query all events of the job that belong to one of the given aggregate names. events, errs, err := ctx.EventsOf(ctx, "user")

-    // Query all events of the job that would be applied onto the given projection. events, errs, err := ctx.EventsFor(ctx, emails)
+    // Query all events of the job that would be applied to the given projection. events, errs, err := ctx.EventsFor(ctx, emails)

     // Extract all aggregates from the job's events as aggregate.Refs.